teachaccess/accessibility-skills-hiring-toolkit/roles/content-author-producer.md

 ## Interview Questions

 ### Screening
+- Knowledge of digital accessibility and disability inclusion
-1. Who benefits from accessibility?
+  - Who benefits from accessibility?
-2. How would you define inclusive and/or universal design?
+  - How would you define inclusive and/or universal design?
 Can you provide an example?
 (Does not need to be web related)
-3. What resources would you recommend to someone who wants to keep informed of the latest updates on accessibility and inclusive design?
+  - What resources would you recommend to someone who wants to keep informed of the latest updates on accessibility and inclusive design?
+- Experience creating accessible content using plain language and clear and structured content, and providing alternatives as needed
-4. How do you see accessibility fitting into your role in the organization?
+  - How do you see accessibility fitting into your role in the organization?
-5. How do you incorporate accessibility into your day to day activities?
-(Email, document creation, when presenting content, etc.).
+  - How do you incorporate accessibility into your day to day activities?
+(Email, document creation, social media, when presenting content, etc.).
 Give an overview of the process you go through for (insert example).
-6. What is alternative text and why is it important?
-7. Why are headings important?
-What’s the proper way to implement headings?

 ### Interview Committee
-1. Who benefits from accessibility?
-2. How would you define inclusive and/or universal design?
-Can you provide an example?
-(Does not need to be web related)
-3. What resources would you recommend to someone who wants to keep informed of the latest updates on accessibility and inclusive design?
-4. Describe the difference between Section 504 and Section 508 of the Rehabilitation Act.
-5. Describe the difference between Section 508 and the Web Content Accessibility Guidelines.
+#### Required
+- Knowledge of the Plain Writing Act of 2010 and other regulations related to content accessibility
-6. What is the Plain Writing Act of 2010?
+  - What is the Plain Writing Act of 2010?
+- Knowledge of WCAG 2.1 AA requirements related to content authoring and production
-7. What is WCAG?
-8. What are the differences between A, AA, and AAA compliance?
+  - What is WCAG?
+What are the differences between A, AA, and AAA compliance?
-9. Why is color contrast important?
+  - Why is color contrast important?
-10. What are the risks involved in using animations or auto-playing videos?
+  - What are the risks involved in using animations or auto-playing videos?
-11. How do you see accessibility fitting into your role in the organization?
-12. How do you incorporate accessibility into your day to day activities?
-(Email, document creation, when presenting content, etc.).
-Give an overview of the process you go through for (insert example).
+- Experience creating accessible content using plain language and clear and structured content, and providing alternatives as needed
-13. What is alternative text and why is it important?
+  - What is alt text and why is it important?
+Why do complex graphs need visible image descriptions instead of alt text?
+  - When selecting videos to share on a site or social media platform, what are some accessibility questions you would ask before sharing the video?
-14. Why are headings important?
+  - Why are headings important?
 What’s the proper way to implement headings?
-15. When selecting videos to share on a site or social media platform, what are some accessibility questions you would ask before sharing the video?
-16. How would you provide alternative text for a complex graph or infographic?
-17. How can using plain language benefit the accessibility of a project?
+  - How can using plain language benefit the accessibility of a project?
+- Experience creating content that reflects diversity and inclusion
-18. How does diversity and inclusion factor into your work as a content creator?
+  - How does diversity and inclusion factor into your work as a content creator?
-19. What steps do you typically take to ensure your content is inclusive?
+  - What steps do you typically take to ensure your content is inclusive?
 Please provide some examples of actions you’ve taken.
-20. What are some examples of inclusive/noninclusive language?
+  - What are some examples of inclusive/non-inclusive language?

+#### Preferred
-21. Describe your experience applying Plain Language Guidelines to content resources.
+- Describe your experience creating content that follows Plain Language Guidelines
-22. Describe your methods for producing accessible alternatives, such as captions and image descriptions, when creating content.
+- Describe your experience incorporating production of alternatives (e.g., captions, image descriptions) into content authoring workflows
-23. Describe your experience creating content authoring resources, such as content templates and style guides, and share examples of how you incorporated accessibility into the resources.
+- Describe your experience incorporating accessibility into content authoring resource, such as style guides

 ## Translations
 A list of translations will be provided here when received by language.
 Please submit through GitHub.